BlazeDaBlur1/Hello-everyone/README.md

-#i like pizzzzzaaaa and I like Java and JavaScript
+i like pizzzzzaaaa and I like Java and JavaScript.
 Do YOU?